-We asked some Naija women, the greatest lessons they have learnt this year and we got responses from 5 women.
+In less than three months, this year will be over!
+We asked 14 women, the greatest lessons they have learnt this year and here are the responses we got.

-- Speak up: Get help with whatever issues you have instead of constantly dwelling on how terrible it is and how it makes you feel.
+Speak up and get help with whatever issues you have instead of constantly dwelling on how terrible it is and how it makes you feel.
 It won’t go away that way.
-E.g. I used to get serious email anxiety with work emails.
-Spoke with my counselor, took his advice to heart.
-Better now.

 I learnt that I can trust myself.
 I’ve survived so much and I will survive whatever is coming next.
 I also learnt that I don’t need a lot of things to be happy.
 I realized that all I really want is to live a simple life without worry or stress.

 The biggest lesson I learnt this year is not to force anything; conversations, friendship, attention and love.
 Anything forced is not worth fighting for.
 Whatever flows, flows, what crashes, crashes.
 It is what it is.